 c.
-Massachusetts AIDS Fund: The Massachusetts AIDS Fund is administered by the Massachusetts Department of Public Health.
+Massachusetts AIDS Fund.
+The Massachusetts AIDS Fund is administered by the Massachusetts Department of Public Health.
 Contributions are used for research, experimental treatment and education related to Acquired Immune Deficiency Syndrome (AIDS).
 Massachusetts residents living with AIDS receive experimental treatment through clinical trials which are wholly supported with this Fund.
 The Fund also educates people with AIDS about treatment options and how to gain access to medication and experimental treatment.

 d.
-Massachusetts United States Olympic Fund: Contributions to this fund are used to assist Massachusetts residents in paying all or part of any costs associated with the development, maintenance and operation of the United States Olympic Team participating in the Olympics and the United States Paralympic Team participating in the Paralympics.
+Massachusetts United States Olympic Fund.
+Contributions to this fund are used to assist Massachusetts residents in paying all or part of any costs associated with the development, maintenance and operation of the United States Olympic Team participating in the Olympics and the United States Paralympic Team participating in the Paralympics.

 e.
-Massachusetts Military Family Relief Fund: The Massachusetts Military Family Relief Fund Is administered by the Friends of Massachusetts National Guard and Reserve Families.
+Massachusetts Military Family Relief Fund.
+The Massachusetts Military Family Relief Fund Is administered by the Friends of Massachusetts National Guard and Reserve Families.
 Contributions to this fund are used to help members of the Massachusetts National Guard and Massachusetts residents who are members of the reserves of the armed forces of the United States and who have been called to active duty after the September 11, 2001 terrorist attacks, and their families, to defray the costs of food, housing, utilities, medical services, and other expenses.

 f.
-Homeless Animal Prevention and Care Fund: The Homeless Animal Prevention and Care Fund is administered by the Department of Agricultural Resources.
+Homeless Animal Prevention and Care Fund.
+The Homeless Animal Prevention and Care Fund is administered by the Department of Agricultural Resources.
 Contributions will help animals by reducing the number of homeless cats and dogs by spaying, neutering and vaccinating animals in shelters and animal control facilities and assisting families who would not otherwise be able to afford these services for their pets.
 The Fund also provides training to municipal animal control officers so that they can safely and effectively protect animals and people in their communities.

 Line 34.
-Massachusetts Use Tax Due On Internet, Mail Order and Other Out-of-State Purchases Made in 2017 log and did not pay Massachusetts sales tax at purchase, a Massachusetts use tax is due.
-If an item is exempt from sales tax (such as food, or clothing that costs \$175 or less), it would be exempt from use tax.
+Massachusetts Use Tax Due On Internet, Mail Order and Other Out-of-State Purchases Made in 2018

+If you purchased taxable tangible personal property out of state, over the Internet or from a catalog and did not pay Massachusetts sales tax at purchase, a Massachusetts use tax is due.
+If an item is exempt from sales tax (such as food, or clothing that costs \$175 or less), it is exempt from use tax.